keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

 Recently I learned something useful regarding functional programming language and web frontend
 development: [**Elm**][elm] and [**The Elm Architecture** (TEA)][tea].

-TEA is a design pattern: `Model` ➡️ `View` ➡️ `Update`.
+TEA is a design pattern: `Model` ➡️ `View` ➡️ `Update`, which facilitates uni-directional data flow.
 That makes Web UI development *simple* and *clean*.
-I really like the idea and its 'functional' approach, which means the Web UI becomes easier to test, I like 😉.
+In addition, the 'functional' approach of Elm makes the Web UI components easier to test (I like 😉).
 For more details about TEA, you can refer to [this diagram here][tea-explanation].

 Having learned this technique, I couldn't resist to play with it and see how it can transform Web UI development!
 So I decided to try it in my personal project, [`recipy`][recipy] (a simple local-first